gxvigo/watson-vision/INSTRUCTIONS.md

   ![eclipse](instructions/eclipse.png)

   3. Now you will notice that the code requires username and password section to be updated.
 These are the credentials for the translator api.
-You can find out about your service credential by going into `Services` -> `Dashboard` and then click on the `Language Translator` service we have created.
+You can find out about your service credential by going to Bluemix Dashboard (`Services` -> `Dashboard`) and then click on the `Language Translator` service we have created.

   ![services](instructions/services.png)